-Free indoor places for toddlers
+Free places for kids to play indoors

 Keeping kids entertained can be tough when the weather keeps you inside.